mongodb/mongodb-kubernetes-operator/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 If possible, please include:
- - `kubectl describe` output
- - yaml definitions for your objects (for instance replica-set)
  - The operator logs
  - Below we are assuming your replicasets database pods is named `mongo`.
 For instance:
 ```